tommyc2/Smart-Beverage-Checker/README.md

 **Student ID:**  20101841

 ## Description
  - Concept: Waterproof Temperature Sensor Device that alerts you when your hot beverage is cold.
 When the temperature sensor reaches a certain temperature (low enough), the blue LED turns on to alert the user, signalling their drink is gone cold or the surrounding area is cold.
 Can be used for a mug to signal drink temperature.
+When the temperature is between a certain set of values, a yellow LED displays signalling the temperature is stable.

  Web view: https://tommyc2.github.io/project2/